Softwire/LochNessBuilder/README.md

 This version was released inadvertantly and has been deprecated and de-listed from nuget.org Versions `2.1` and `4.0` are available, and the latter should be used if possible.

-* If you wanted "`v1.x` but on .NET Standard", then use `v2.1`.
+* If you wanted "Unchanged `v1.x` API, but on .NET Standard", then use `v2.1`.
-* If you wanted a version with the updated API, then use `v4.0`, and see migration notes below.
+* If you wanted the updated API, then use `v4.0` (Compatible with any remotely modern .NET version), and see migration notes below.

 ### Migration from v1.0 to v2.1

 Added Support for .NET Standard.
-See '## Use in a .Net Framework project' below.
+See ['Use in a .Net Framework project'](#use-in-a-net-framework-project) below.

 No API changes.
 No C# Code Migration required.

 MIT License was added.

 ### Migration from v2.1 to v4.0